 After two years of holding virtual conferences, 75 teachers traveling from 35 states gathered in Washington, D.C. for the Middle School Research Teachers Conference this summer.
 During the conference, middle school teachers attended workshops, discussions and learned how to help guide their students to participate in STEM research competitions.

-In her keynote address Laura Smith-Velazquez, Principal Scientist at Charles River Analytics whose Eastern Woodland Cherokee, discussed the importance of teaching students to build relationships with their surroundings and help them understand that failure is necessary to succeed.
+In her keynote address Laura Smith-Velazquez, Principal Scientist at Charles River Analytics, who is Eastern Woodland Cherokee, discussed the importance of teaching students to build relationships with their surroundings and help them understand that failure is necessary to succeed.

 As a first-generation high school graduate, Laura shared that her scientific foundation stemmed from her Cherokee culture, which encourages observation of the natural world—stressing the importance of examining different viewpoints and asking questions.